tanmaydaskashyap-dev/advanced-network-design-packet-tracer/README.md

 1. Open the .pkt file in Cisco Packet Tracer
 2. Use simulation mode to observe packet flow
 3. Test connectivity using ping
+---

+## 📜 License

+This project is licensed under the MIT License.

+---

 ## 👨‍💻 Author